wtthornton/LocalMCP/imp/progress/phase-5-status.md

 ## 📋 Phase 5 Overview

 ### Mission Statement
-Transform LocalMCP from a functional prototype into a production-ready, enterprise-grade system with advanced security, performance, and reliability features that meet enterprise deployment requirements.
+Transform PromptMCP from a functional prototype into a production-ready, enterprise-grade system with advanced security, performance, and reliability features that meet enterprise deployment requirements.

 ### Key Objectives
 1. **Security Hardening**: Implement enterprise-grade security and policy enforcement